Barrow-in-Furness: 21st century

 In 2016, the majority of the town voted to leave the EU in the Brexit referendum.

 From the mid 2010's to present, investment has taken place at BAE Systems' shipyard in Barrow with an expansion to accommodate the new submarine programme.
 Commitments associated with the AUKUS nuclear submarine programme are thought to safeguard the shipyard's long-term future.

 During the initial wave of the COVID-19 pandemic, Barrow had the highest rate of infection of any local authority in the United Kingdom.
 This was attributed to various socio-economic factors and a high level of testing also seen in the neighbouring authorities of South Lakeland and Lancaster.

 In 2020, Barrow's Marks & Spencer department store closed after over 100 years in business, this was followed by the closure of Debenhams and a range of national retailers.
 From 2023 revitalisation of the town centre began with substantial investment from BAE Systems itself.

 In 2023 investment in renewable energy has been taking place with emerging proposals to repurpose Rampside Gas Terminals to facilitate carbon storage in the depleted Morecambe gas fields.

 In 2023 media reported that Barrow was "torn apart" by false grooming gang allegations, with public demonstrations targeting the local newspaper, the Asian community and police.

 The scandal was the subject of the 2024 BBC documentary Liar: The Fake Grooming Scandal and the perpetrator Eleanor Williams was duly convicted and sentenced to eight and a half years in prison.

 On 22 September 2025, the Port of Barrow was formally granted Royal status.
-In recognition of the town’s strategic contribution to national defence and maritime industry.
+In recognition of the town's strategic contribution to national defence and the maritime industry.